Best Graphics Cards for Gaming in India 2026

 Which graphics card gives the best value for money in India in 2026?

-Should I buy NVIDIA or AMD graphics card for gaming in India?
+Should I buy an NVIDIA, AMD, or Intel graphics card for gaming in India?

-NVIDIA if you want DLSS upscaling and stronger ray tracing.
-AMD if you want more VRAM per rupee and better raw rasterization at mid-range prices.
-In India specifically, AMD cards tend to be priced more competitively during sale events.
-Check prices at the time you buy since Indian GPU pricing swings more than Western markets.
+Go NVIDIA if you want DLSS 4 upscaling and the strongest ray tracing.
+Go AMD RDNA 4 if you want more VRAM per rupee and excellent raw rasterization at mid-range prices.
+Intel Arc is now a real third option at the budget end, where the B580’s 12GB buffer undercuts 8GB rivals.
+Check live prices when you buy, since Indian GPU pricing swings more than Western markets.

 How much should I spend on a graphics card in India?